vsariola/shader-holiday-card/README.md

 7. **Precision cutting knife**.
 X-acto or similar.
 8. **Compass**.
 The tool for drawing circles, not the device for finding the magnetic north.
 9. **Paper cutting board**.
-Preferably with one dimension over 45 cm and a grid.
+Preferably with one dimension over 450 mm and a grid.
 10. **White paper**.
 11. **Newspaper or similar**.
 On which one can apply the spray adhesive.
 12. **Disposable gloves**.
 The spray adhesive and superglue are kinda nasty on